ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 You can install more than one instance of this service as needed.

-**Availability:** This service is available only to instances that are deployed in V1.9 or later releases.
+This service is available only to instances that are deployed in V1.9 or later.
+The current BIG-IP VE version that is installed is v13.1.1.2.
+{:note}

 ## Technical specifications for F5 on IBM Cloud